This post contains affiliate links. Read my disclosure policy here.

 - Let cool on pan for 10 minutes before transferring them to a cooling rack.

 Tip: I found that the dough cracked less if I made the indentation right after rolling each ball, instead of rolling them all first.
 If you do see a few cracks, just gently smooth them out with you finger or just leave them be.
 Small cracks are completely normal and add character.

 Do I need an electric mixer to make Thumbprint Cookies?

 No, you can do it all by hand and the cookies will still be delicious.
 They might be a hair less fluffy, but it’s not a notable difference.

 STEP 1: You’ll need to soften the butter enough that you can work with it by hand.
 However, you don’t want it to be melty.

-STEP 2: In a medium bowl, whisk the flour, salt and baking soda together.
+STEP 2: In a medium bowl, whisk the flour and together.
 Set aside.

 STEP 3: Place the butter in a large bowl and break it down with a wooden spoon or silicone spatula.
 Mix it for about a minute to get a creamy texture.

 STEP 4: Add your sugar and mash it together with the butter using a large fork.
 Now, start whipping it until it’s soft and fluffy.
 Add the extracts and whip to combine.

 STEPS 5: Add the flour into the butter/sugar mixture and mix until just combined (don’t overwork).
 Add the non-dairy milk and mix until a dough is formed.
 If it’s too dry or crumbly, add another teaspoon of milk.
 Now you can make the cookies following the instructions in the recipe card.